 Important assessment information

 It is the students' responsibility to attend and participate appropriately in the compulsory workshops held on-campus, where the skills components of this course will be taught.
-During these workshops, students will engage in the development and practice of skills for interviewing and establishing therapeutic alliance.
+During these workshops, students will engage in ethical problem-solving and will practice skills for interviewing and establishing a therapeutic alliance.
 Further, it is the students' responsibility to study all assigned material.
-If circumstances prevent a student from attending any portion of a workshop, the student must contact the examiner IN ADVANCE, if at all possible.
+If circumstances prevent a student from attending any portion of a workshop, the student must contact the examiner IN ADVANCE, if at all possible, and provide relevant documentation in accordance with the Assessment of Compassionate and Compelling Circumstances procedure (https://policy.usq.edu.au/documents/131150PL).
 The student must also contact the examiner in order to arrange an alternative activity.
-This could be a written assignment based on the material covered in the missed workshop.
-Attendance at and participation in the three workshops and/or completion of one or more alternative activities at a standard judged to be appropriate by the examiner is required before the one mark for the workshops can be awarded.
+This could be a written assignment and/or video(s) based on the material covered in the missed workshop.
+Attendance at and participation in the workshops and/or completion of one or more alternative activities at a standard judged to be appropriate by the examiner is required before the one mark for the workshops can be awarded.

 Requirements for students to complete each assessment item satisfactorily: